 Covering the needs and demands of seniors over 50, the Silver Economy covers many products and services using very different technologies, including home automation, sensors and connected objects.
 The sector deals with the heterogeneous and difference of consumption between working retirees and dependent older people, and evolves within a complex financing ecosystem that does not facilitate a clear definition of the sector stakeholders relationships.
 In this context, how can we predict that the Silver Economy will become a fully-fledged sector of activity where companies currently involved, would feel included, despite the diversity of their activities?
 What are the current and future initiatives to be taken in order to make the Silver Economy a clearly established economic and industrial sector?

 ICTs provide a major opportunity for patient care improvement by facilitating the exchange of information among healthcare professionals.
-However, the systems used within the healthcare organisations have often been developed independently with heterogeneous tools and processes, putting the brakes on a seamless exchange of patients' information.
+However, the systems used within the healthcare organizations have often been developed independently with heterogeneous tools and processes, putting the brakes on a seamless exchange of patients' information.
 Which models to improve older patient information exchange between the home, the practitioner, the hospital and the nursing home?
 Which recent innovations and standards are developed in different countries of Europe to achieve interoperability?
 What ground for collaborative actions from the key players in the patient journey?

 The EU has launched a series of measures and funding programs to stimulate the Silver economy and help the European industry to be at the cutting edge of the sector.
 How many innovative projects have been financed?
 Which impact had these funding programs had on their development and international scaling?
-The session relies on feedback from companies and projects which benefited from such funding.
+The session includes feedback from companies and projects which benefited from such funding.